-Media B.A. majors who choose the Media Technologies and Cultures concentration can become online or multimedia designers, content design strategists, information architects, communications directors, e-business or e-marketing entrepreneurs, promotions managers, or technology trainers, among many other options.
+Media B.A. majors who choose the Media Technologies, Games and Culture ture concentration can become online or multimedia designers, content design strategists, information architects, communications directors, e-business or e-marketing entrepreneurs, promotions managers, or technology trainers, among many other options.

 In addition to these careers, students with the degree are also prepared for jobs that might not yet be in existence, as many careers in the field emerge as the social landscape and new media technologies change.